BLOG

 Consider a pricing decision.
 In a structured system, the head of product marketing decides, informed by finance.
 In an alignment-obsessed system, sales wants a veto to protect quotas, customer success wants a veto to prevent churn, and brand wants a veto for consistency.
 Meetings follow.
 Compromises dilute the logic.
 The question shifts from what is right to what everyone will accept.

 Collaboration rhetoric accelerates this decay.
-Slogans like ‘radical collaboration’ or ‘breaking down silos’ often serve as a cover for structural cowardice.
+Slogans like ‘radical collaboration’.
+Or ‘breaking down silos’.
+Often serve as a cover for structural cowardice.
 They validate the idea that everyone should be involved in everything.
-This does not reduce silos; it floods the organization with noise.
+This does not reduce silos.
+It floods the organization with noise.
 When everyone shares in the decision-making process, no one owns the outcome.
-The Consensus Tax ensures that as organizations grow richer in talent, they become slower and less decisive.
+The Consensus Tax is designed to help as organizations grow richer in talent, they become slower and less decisive.

 Decision Latency Mechanics